Wellington Phoenix claim vital win over Western United

 It was far from plain sailing, with the Victorian side enjoying the majority of possession and more chances, but the Phoenix took their opportunities superbly and defended stoutly, with young goalkeeper Alex Paulsen again impressing.

-The Phoenix had hoped that their enforced two week Covid break would be a chance to reset and that's what it felt like, with their most impressive display since late November.
+The Phoenix had hoped their enforced two-week Covid break would be a chance to reset and that's what it felt like, with their most impressive display since late November.

 There is a long way to go, but the confidence boost from banking just their second win of the season will be immeasurable.